snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 #### letting the beancollector start the search action on activation

-Normally a bean collector provides a search mask to filled and started through user input. if you want to have a pre-filled collection, you have to define at least one _minsearch_ or _maxsearch value inside the bean definitions column definitions.
+Normally a bean collector provides a search mask to filled and started through user input.
+If only a small number of items are available in the database, it will be loaded directyl, depending on the environments entry *beancollector.do.search.on.count.lowerthan* with a default of 20.

+If you want to have a pre-filled collection, you have to define at least one _minsearch_ or _maxsearch value inside the bean definitions column definitions.

 Example: